Growing up as a Korean American, I felt conflicted about my dad’s relationship with me.

 Why was I serving God?
 Why would God let all this happen?
 I had poured myself completely into the church and held nothing back.
 This is not the way it was supposed to happen.

 But when I was at my lowest and darkest valley, God met me.

-I read the writings of C. John Miller, a pastor and professor at Westminster Seminary.
-He had burned out, fallen into depression, and resigned his pastorate and professorship.
+I read the writings of C. John Miller, a pastor, and professor at Westminster Seminary.
+He had burned out, fallen into depression, and resigned from his pastorate and professorship.
 He was so discouraged by what he’d seen in the church that he gave up, but God would meet him in a fresh way with His grace.
 This led him into a deep repentance of his underlying pride and self-righteousness.
 This struck a deep chord in me, and I knew the Lord was grabbing a hold of me as well.